ecotner/osrm-blog/osrm-blog-post.md

 gcloud config set project <your project id>
 ```

-Now boot up the machine (if it isn't already running) and ssh in:
+Now boot up the machine (if it isn't already running) and ssh in (I'd make an `alias` for these commands too in your `.bashrc`; you'll be using them a lot):

 ```bash
 gcloud compute instances start <instance name> --zone <compute zone>